Learn APA configuration in HPUX. Auto port aggregation logic is similar to network teaming in Linux. Used for network card hardware-level redundancy.

 # linkloop -i PPA_pri StationAddr_sec # linkloop -i 1 0x00108323463C Link connectivity to LAN station: 0x00108323463C -- OK ---- failure output means no connectivity---- Link connectivity to LAN station: 0x00108323463C error: get_msg2 getmsg failed, errno = 4 -- FAILED frames sent : 1 frames received correctly : 0 reads that timed out : 1

-where, station address is MAC (can be obtained from lanscan output) and PPA number is lan0, lan1 number.
-Try in both way. using MAC of primary and PPA of secondary and vice versa to make sure you have connectivity between both cards.
+lan1 number.
+Try in both ways. using MAC of primary and PPA of secondary and vice versa to make sure you have connectivity between both cards.
 If you get shown failed error then those two cards cant be used in APA config together.

 HP_APAPORT_INTERFACE_NAME=lan0 HP_APAPORT_CONFIG_MODE=LAN_MONITOR HP_APAPORT_INTERFACE_NAME=lan1 HP_APAPORT_CONFIG_MODE=LAN_MONITOR